Are you hoping to capture some fireworks this year?

-Tripods are one of the things where you get what you pay for.
+Tripods are one the thing where you get what you pay for.
 Cheap tripods (under $40) often break and can compromise the safety of your expensive camera with unstable construction and flimsy materials.
 Not worth it!

 If circumstances allow, you might be able to brace yourself against a rail or ledge to hold your camera still for a long exposure.
 This limits your composition options, but I have done it in a pinch.

-2. Use a narrow aperture / higher f-stop.
+2. Use a narrow aperture or higher f-stop.

-Start by setting your Aperture to a high f-stop like f/11 or f/16 or higher.
-This gives you plenty of depth of field, and is your best chance of keeping everything in focus and crisp.
+Start by setting your aperture to a high f-stop like f/11 or f/16 or higher.
+This gives you plenty of depth of field and is your best chance of keeping everything crisp and in focus.

 3. Use a low ISO.

 Next, set your ISO.
-Usually, you would use a high ISO to make night pictures brighter, however, the nature of fireworks is opposite: we want a dark background, with bright explosions.
-In this case, we don’t want to make the whole image brighter!
+Usually, you would use a high ISO to make night pictures brighter, however, the nature of fireworks is the opposite: we want a dark background with bright explosions.
+In this case, we don't want to make the whole image brighter!

 So for fireworks, set a low setting such as 100 or 200 ISO.
-This will give you the least amount of noise/grain in your image, so it can be the highest quality image.
+This will give you the least amount of noise or grain in your image, so it can be the highest quality image.

-You want to use a SLOW shutter speed for fireworks.
-It’d hard to tell exactly what setting will work the best, but the slow shutter speed lets you see the full effect and size of the firework.
-This is the setting you’ll adjust during the fireworks show to get the look you want.
+You want to use a SLOW shutter speed for fireworks because it lets you see the full effect and size of the firework.
+This is the setting you'll adjust during the show to get the look you want.

-You actually have two options for how you attain this slow shutter speed.
+You actually have two options for how you get this slow shutter speed.

-The second option is to use Bulb shutter mode.
-This is usually denoted by a B after you get to the longest shutter speed on your DSLR.
+The second option is to use bulb shutter mode.
+This is usually denoted by a B on your camera, and it comes after your longest shutter speed on your DSLR camera.

-If you’re using bulb mode, you trigger the shutter button when you see the firework go off, and then let it go at the end of the burst.
-You can also capture several bursts in the same shot if you want, and just carefully cover your lens with a dark card or shirt in between explosions.
+If you're using bulb mode, you trigger the shutter button when you see the firework go off, and then let it go at the end of the burst.
+You can also capture several bursts in the same shot if you want - just carefully cover your lens with a dark card or shirt in between explosions.